Will a Bonus Make You Pay Higher Federal Taxes?

-With the holidays approaching, many companies are preparing their bonus checks, and employees who are looking forward to their bonuses are concerned about tax consequences.
+With the holidays approaching, many companies are preparing their bonus checks.
+However, some employees who are looking forward to their bonuses are also concerned about tax consequences.

-These misconceptions and the resulting complaints are intensified when the bonus check arrives with a net payment amount representing only a fraction of the gross income listed on their pay stub.
+These misconceptions and the resulting complaints are intensified when the bonus check arrives.
+Typically, they’ll see a net payment amount representing only a fraction of the gross income listed on their pay stub.
 This only fuels the anti-bonus fire.

-Employers can choose between two methods of withholding federal taxes from bonus or supplemental income when it is given to the employee in a check or direct deposit separate from regular income.
+Employers can choose between two primary methods of withholding federal taxes from bonus or supplemental income.
+This applies when said “extra” income is given to the employee in a check or direct deposit separate from regular income.

-Option 1.
-The employer may withhold a flat 25% for federal income taxes from the bonus payment.
-If the employee receives over $1 million in bonus payments in one year, the employer can withhold 35% from the amount over $1 million in addition to 25% of the first $1 million.
+Option 1: The employer may withhold a flat 25% for federal income taxes from the bonus payment.
+If the employee receives over $1 million in bonus payments in one year, the employer can withhold 25% of the first $1 million in addition to 35% from the amount over $1 million.

-Option 2.
-The employer may add the bonus payment to the most recent regular income payment, determine the standard withholding based on tax tables and the sum of the two payments, subtract the amount already withheld from the most recent regular income payment, and withhold the rest from the bonus.
+Option 2: The employer may add the bonus payment to the most recent regular income payment.
+They would then determine the standard withholding based on tax tables and the sum of the two payments.
+Then, subtract the amount already withheld from the most recent regular income payment, and withhold the rest from the bonus.

 Regardless of the method the employer chooses, bonus income and regular income are grouped together when you file your taxes.
 The IRS will refund any overpayment and will collect any underpayment.

-One interesting exception to the idea that bonuses are taxed the same as all other income applies to hedge fund and other investment managers.
+One interesting exception to the rule of bonuses being taxed the same as all other income applies to hedge fund and other investment managers.
 This type of income is known as carried interest.
-Investment managers often take their bonuses from investment gains, and these can be taxed at the long-term capital gains rate of 15%, a rate usually significantly lower than their marginal tax rates.
+Investment managers often take their bonuses from investment gains, and these can be taxed at the long-term capital gains rate of 15%.
+This rate is usually significantly lower than their marginal tax rates.

 Don’t be afraid of earning that bonus or more money in general.
 Your employer might withhold more of the check for taxes than you’re used to, but it will even out when you file your taxes.